@remix-run/server-runtime

 - This changes the return signature of the internal

-endpoint since we no longer need the notFoundPaths
+__manifest endpoint since we no longer need the notFoundPaths field

 - Fog of War: Update to use renamed